Aiven-Open/prometheus-exporter-plugin-for-opensearch/README.md

 ## Compatibility Matrix

-NOTE: OpenSearch plugins much match _exactly_ in version to the OpenSearch instance it's running in.
+NOTE: OpenSearch plugins much match _exactly_ in major.minor.path version to the OpenSearch instance it's running in, e.g. plugins versions 2.8.0.x work only with OpenSearch 2.8.0, see also [Opensearch Plugins](https://opensearch.org/docs/latest/install-and-configure/plugins/#available-plugins).
 Therefore you must keep your [prometheus-exporter-plugin-for-opensearch version](https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases) in sync with your OpenSearch version.

 | OpenSearch |      Plugin |  Release date |
 |-----------:|------------:|--------------:|